fingon/sssmemvault/README.md

 - In daemon mode, add detach option which leaves server running in Background.
 Also make the server check configuration file periodically for changes, and reload if changes have happened.

 - As availability of nodes may change over time, change the daemon and synchronizer to connect peers only on demand as their availability may change over time.

-- Add support for configurable number of fragments per each owner, default to 1.

 - Make first release once all known TODOs are done